Martin Luther King Day is observed on the third Monday of January every year in the US.

 Albany Movement was a desegregation campaign started in Albany, Georgia on Nov 17, 1961.
 It was a coalition among Student Non-Violent Coordination Committee (SNCC), the ministerial alliance, the national association for the advancement of colored people (NACCP), Women’s club federation.

-The Albany Movement succeeded to mobilize thousands of citizen and catch the national attention but it could not achieve the required goals.
+The Albany Movement succeeded to mobilize thousands of citizens and catch the national attention, but it could not achieve the required goals.

-King was arrested 3 times during this campaign.
+They arrested King, 3 times during this campaign.
 On August 10, 1962, King agreed to leave Albany and ended his involvement in the Albany Movement.

 Martin Luther King Jr. Civil Rights Campaign-Birmingham Campaign.

-The Birmingham campaign is considered as one of the most successful campaigns of the civil rights era.
+We consider the Birmingham campaign as one of the most successful campaigns of the civil rights era.

-The campaign burnished the fame of Dr. Martin Luther King Jr. The campaign was led by Dr. Martin Luther King Jr., Fred Shuttles worth, James Bevel and many others.
+The campaign burnished the fame of Dr. Martin Luther King Jr, Fred Shuttle’s worth, James Bevel and many others led the campaign.

-The Birmingham campaign lasted from Aril 3 to May 10, 1963.
+The Birmingham campaign lasted from April 3 to May 10, 1963.
 The campaign launched with mass meetings, counter sit-ins, the boycott of downtown merchants.

 Court Injunction And State Violence During Birmingham Campaign.

-On April 10, 1963, the city government obtained the injection against the campaign from state court.
-The campaign leaders decided to disobey the court order.
+On April 10, 1963, the city government got the injection against the campaign from the state court.
+The campaign leaders disobeyed the court order.

-On April 12, 1963, King was arrested for violating the anti-protest injection of the court.
-During this time he wrote “Letter from Birmingham Jail” in reaction to the statements by eight clergymen against the Birmingham protest.
+On April 12, 1963, they arrested King for violating the anti-protest injection of the court.
+During this time he wrote “Letter from Birmingham Jail” in reaction to the statements by eight priests against the Birmingham protest.

-King requested the jailers to allow him to call to his wife who was recovering after their fourth childbirth named Bernice King but jailers refused.
+King requested the jailers to allow him to call his wife recovering after their fourth childbirth named Bernice King but jailers refused.

-After Mrs. King raised the concern about her husband’s safety to Kennedy administration, Birmingham administration allowed King to call home.
+After Mrs. King raised the concern about her husband’s safety to the Kennedy administration, the Birmingham administration allowed King to call home.
 King released on bail from Birmingham jail on April 20, 1963.

 State Violence During Birmingham Campaign:

-On May 2, 1963, more than 1000 of Black students marched towards downtown Birmingham where hundreds of students arrested.
-Public safety commissioner Eugene Bull Connor directed the fire departments and police to use force to divert the demonstrators.
+On May 2, 1963, over 1000 Black students marched towards downtown Birmingham where hundreds of students arrested.
+Public safety commissioner Eugene Ball Connor directed the fire departments and police to use force to divert the demonstrators.

 The police started the use of force on the nonviolent student demonstrators in Birmingham.
 Police struck the students with the high-pressure water jet from a fire hose and used dog’s attacks on the protestors.

-All these forceful violence acts appeared on newspapers and television resulting in the world’s attention towards the racial segregation in South America.
+All these forceful violent acts appeared in newspapers and television resulting in the world’s attention towards racial segregation in South America.